vertexproject/synapse/docs/synapse/glossary.rst

 Property, Relative
 ------------------

-Within Synapse, a relative property is a :ref:`gloss-secondary-prop` referenced using only the portion the property's namespace that is relative to the form's :ref:`gloss-primary-prop`.
+Within Synapse, a relative property is a :ref:`gloss-secondary-prop` referenced using only the portion of the property's namespace that is relative to the form's :ref:`gloss-primary-prop`.
 For example, ``inet:dns:a:fqdn`` is the full name of the "domain" secondary property of a DNS A record form (``inet:dns:a``). ``:fqdn`` is the relative property / relative property name for that same property.

 .. _gloss-prop-secondary: